-Up to two other delegates, or advisors, may accompany each member of the Board.
-Such persons may participate in Board meetings only when their Board member asks that they do so on his or her behalf.
-However, only the Board member or designated alternate has voting rights.
-Only one individual from a delegation, including the Board member or alternate, may speak on each agenda item.

-If an individual or organization wishes to attend a Board meeting as an observer, a written request must be submitted to the Board Chair and Vice-Chair through the Secretariat at least four weeks before the Board meeting.
-The Vice-Chair, in consultation with the Secretariat, will decide whether or not to grant such a request.
-Observers do not have speaking or voting rights at the meeting but can be invited to speak by the Board Chair or Vice-Chair.
+Up to two other delegates, advisors, or observers may accompany each member of the Board.
+Such persons may participate in board meetings only when their board member asks that they do so on his or her behalf.
+However, only the board member has voting rights.
+Only one individual from a delegation, including the board member or alternate, may speak for each agenda item.
+If an individual or organization wishes to attend a board meeting as an observer, they must submit a written request to the Board Chair and Vice-Chair through the Secretariat at least four weeks before the board meeting.
+The Vice-Chair, in consultation with the Executive Committee, will decide whether or not to grant such a request.
+Observers do not have speaking or voting rights at the meeting unless invited to speak by the Board Chair or Vice-Chair, whoever is leading the session.

-The Board Chair and/or Vice-Chair may invite guests to Board meetings as he or she deems appropriate.
-Board Members and the Secretariat have the right to propose special guests to the Chair or Vice-Chair.
+The Board Chair and/or Vice-Chair may invite guests to board meetings as he or she deems appropriate.